 In divorce, judicial separation or dissolution of a civil partnership, the Court has the power to make a variety of orders:

 The Court can order one party to pay the other a lump sum or a series of lump sums.
-For example, the Court could order the husband to transfer to the wife his interest in the former matrimonial home in consideration of the wife paying to the husband a lump sum in exchange.
-A husband may be ordered to pay his wife a lump sum payment instead of paying her future spousal maintenance to capitalise the wife’s maintenance claim.
+For example, the Court could order the husband to transfer to the wife his interest in the former matrimonial home in return for the wife paying to the husband a lump sum.
+A husband may be ordered to pay his wife a lump sum payment instead of paying her spousal maintenance in the future, capitalising the wife’s maintenance claims.

-The Court has power to order the division of pension policies.
-For example, the husband could be ordered to transfer one half his pension or part of his pension to his wife in order to provide a new pension fund for his wife.
+The Court has power to order the division of pensions.
+For example, the husband could be ordered to transfer all or a percentage of his pension to his wife creating a new pension fund for her in retirement.
 This is known as a pension sharing order.

 If the level of child maintenance cannot be agreed then this is dealt with by an application to the Child Maintenance Service.
-In view of the position the Court only has limited powers to make orders in respect of child maintenance.
+The Court has only limited powers to make orders in respect of child maintenance.
 However, when a maintenance figure for a child has been agreed the Court is able to ‘rubber stamp’ the maintenance within a Consent Order.

-Since every marriage is different it means that every divorce settlement is different.
-There are no rigid rules which apply to the division of the matrimonial assets.
-The law has to be flexible to apply to each individual case.
-The Court has a wide discretion in applying the law.
-It is not the case that in every divorce the assets are to be divided 50/50.
-An equal division of assets may be appropriate in some cases but not others.
+Every marriage is different and every divorce settlement is different.
+There are no rigid rules dealing with the division of assets on divorce and the law has to be flexible to apply to each individual case.
+The Court has a wide discretion.
+There will not necessarily be a 50/50 split of the assets in every case and an equal division of assets may be appropriate in some cases but not others.

 Since no rigid rules apply, the Court will take into account the following broad factors when considering division of the matrimonial assets:

-Where there are dependent children this will be the first consideration when deciding division of the matrimonial assets.
+Where there are dependent children, this will be the first consideration when deciding how the matrimonial assets should be divided in a divorce.
 In practical terms, this means providing a home for the children.
-Where assets are limited it will usually mean that the children’s carer will receive most or all of the liquid assets of the marriage, so that the children can be rehoused.
+Where assets are limited it will usually mean that the children’s carer will receive most or all of the liquid assets of the marriage so that the children can be rehoused.

 However, this does not mean that the needs of the other parent will be overlooked or ignored.
 The outcome will seek to balance the financial needs that both parties have (housing, food, clothing, holidays, etc.) with the available resources, while at the same time making proper arrangements for the children’s financial needs.

-As a general rule, the longer the marriage the larger the financial settlement upon the divorce.
-When the Court looks at the length of the marriage the Court will usually take into account pre-marriage contributions, as part of the length of the marriage.
+When the Court looks at the length of the marriage it will usually include pre-marriage cohabitation.
 The Court will normally consider a 50/50 split of the matrimonial assets when dealing with a long marriage following the ‘yardstick of equality’.